kristinemlarson/gnssIR_python/README.md

 DDD is day of year
 yy is two character year
-0 is always zero (it comes from the RINEX spec) nn is a specific kind of snr file (99, 77, and 50 are the most commonly used)
+0 is always zero (it comes from the RINEX spec) nn is a specific kind of snr file (99, 66, and 50 are the most commonly used)
 ```

 * User inputs for the Reflector Height calculation

 This information should be stored in a file called REFL_CODE/input/aaaa
 See the annotated sample file called input_smm3_example.
 I also have a python script that will make
-this file for you: make_input_file.py

-It requires several inputs, so use the help option.
+this file for you: make_input_file.py It requires several inputs, so use the help option.
-It requires lat/lon/height - but this does not need to be very precise.
+It asks for the lat/lon/height - but this does not need to be very precise.
 This
 is only used for the refraction correction, so you can enter 0,0,0 if you aren't using that.

 * Output: Your output files will go in REFL_CODE/YYYY/results/aaaa
 This is basically a text listing of each satellite arc's reflector height.
+I will be adding a sample output file soon.

 * I use the following to define the different frequencies: